Person building an emergency fund by saving money from a tight paycheck-to-paycheck budget

 Quick Answer

 To build an emergency fund when living paycheck to paycheck, start by saving $500–$1,000 as a starter goal before targeting the standard 3–6 months of expenses.
-As of July 2025, automate a fixed transfer — even $25 per week — into a high-yield savings account immediately after each paycheck deposits.
+Automate a fixed transfer, even $25 per week, into a high-yield savings account immediately after each paycheck deposits.
 Consistency beats amount.

-Persistent inflation and stagnant wage growth have made saving harder in 2025, but high-yield savings accounts now offer returns that were unavailable a decade ago — making every dollar saved work harder.
+Persistent inflation and stagnant wage growth have made saving harder, but high-yield savings accounts now offer returns that were unavailable a decade ago, making every dollar saved work harder than it once did.

 What Is a Starter Emergency Fund and How Much Do You Actually Need?